khatwaniNikhil/devops/ci_cd_with_gitlab_notes.md

 # Gitlab pipleline config
 1. defined in ".gitlab-ci.yml"

+# Gitlab Variables - Protected and Masking
+1. Protected - not available across different branches
+2. Masking - this avoids password to be printed in logs

 ## JOB level Config
 1. image: base docker image to start the job with by gitlab runner
 2. stage: specify job is part of which stage